UPDATED: 19TH APRIL 2018

 I’ll be the first to admit that I’m not the most technically minded magician; I’d rather learn a new gag than a new move, but, if you look at my testimonials scattered about this post, you’ll see that the one thing they have in common is ENTERTAINMENT; I use magic (and comedy) as a vehicle to build rapport with your guests and bring them together with laughter.

 If you judge an entertainer purely on what, or how many, “tricks” he performs, then I’m probably not the guy for you.
-Don’t get me wrong; I do GREAT magic tricks and I will always do my best to make sure that I see everybody at your event and get them laughing, but, until I get to your event and meet your guests, I have no idea exactly how I’m going to do it!
+Don’t get me wrong; I do GREAT magic and I always do my best to make sure that I see everybody at your event and get them laughing, but, until I get to your event and meet your guests, I have no idea exactly how I’m going to do it!

 “John made me laugh so much, my face hurt!” – Beth Mottershead (who does the most awesome cakes at Cakes By Beth)